WPDevelopers/notificationx/README.txt

 ## Get Faster, Lighter & Best Fomo Solution With NotificationX 2.0 Updates 🔥 ##

-[NotificationX 2.0](https://notificationx.com/blog/update-notificationx-2-0/)  has been introduced with a full revamped user interface to keep excellent user experience more than before.
+[NotificationX 2.0](https://notificationx.com/blog/update-notificationx-2-0/)  has been introduced with a fully revamped user interface to keep an excellent user experience than before.
 It ensures faster performance, even lighter and best fomo marketing solution on latest.

 ## Powerful Features of NotificationX 2.0  🚀 ##

-- Get completely revamped & faster user interface
+- Get a completely revamped & faster user interface
 - Redesigned Quick Builder to create instant notifications
 - Robust API-based applications for faster response time
 - Query Optimization to enhance performance